cmd098/wave-beats/README.md

 * NumPy 1.22.0
 * Matplotlib 3.5.1

+---

->A beat is an interference pattern between two sounds of slightly different frequencies at the same point in space, perceived as a periodic variation in volume whose rate is the difference of the two frequencies
+A beat is an interference pattern between two sounds of slightly different frequencies at the same point in space, perceived as a periodic variation in volume whose rate is the difference of the two frequencies